paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/analysis/ISO-19011-conformity-assessment-checklist.md

 **Finding.** Major non-conformity.
 No systematic mechanism existed to track implementation of the Plan.

+TGA’s formal OAIC submission (20 September 2024, MR22/00538, page 15) states: “there is unlikely to be a set of discrete documents evidencing the TGA’s preparedness (because no audit of preparedness was undertaken).”
+This is the Department’s own acknowledgement in formal proceedings that no internal mechanism existed to assess whether the Plan’s outputs were achieved — directly corroborating this finding from within TGA’s own documentary record.

 **Impact.** Conformity with the formal monitoring commitment cannot be demonstrated; there is no accountability framework against which delivery could be assessed.

 ### Finding 2: coordination protocols (major)